Deborah Burrows: Legal career

 Burrows is a Senior Assistant State Solicitor at the State Solicitor's Office (SSO) of Western Australia.
 She was admitted to practice in 1982, having completed her articles of clerkship at Stone James & Co (now King & Wood Mallesons).
 She joined the SSO in 1987, after working in private practice and with the Australian Government Solicitor.

 Burrows specialises in medical law.
 In that capacity she assists in the defence of medical treatment liability claims made against public hospitals and their employees.
 She also defends asbestos related disease claims made against government departments and instrumentalities, assists with preparation for coronial inquests relating to public hospitals and provides advice to government departments and instrumentalities on various health-related issues.

 Academic

 Burrows holds a Bachelor of Laws from the University of Western Australia, a Bachelor of Arts with First Class Honours in History and a Master of Philosophy in Medieval and Renaissance Studies.

 In 2000/01 she took leave from the SSO for a year to complete a Master of Science (Economic and Social History) at Oxford University.
-Her dissertation was entitled "Science in the Witness Box: Medical evidence in criminal poisoning trials in England 1800–1860".
-The M.Sc. degree was awarded with distinction.